-(x) Accounting Standard 26 - Intangible asset
+(9) Accounting Standard 26 - Intangible asset

-(a) This Standard prescribes the accounting treatment for intangible assets that are not dealt with specifically in another accounting standard.

-(b) With respect to computer software which has been customised for the bank's use and is expected to be in use for some time, the detailed recognition and amortisation principle in respect of computer software prescribed in the Standard adequately addresses these issues and may be followed by banks.

-(c) It may be noted that intangible assets recognised and carried in the balance sheet of a bank in compliance with AS 26 shall attract provisions of Section 15(1) of the BR Act, in terms of which a bank is prohibited from declaring any dividend until any expenditure not represented by tangible assets is carried in the balance sheet.
+- (i) This Standard prescribes the accounting treatment for intangible assets that are not dealt with specifically in another accounting standard. - (ii) With respect to computer software which has been customised for the bank's use and is expected to be in use for some time, the detailed recognition and amortisation principle in respect of computer software prescribed in the Standard adequately addresses these issues and may be followed by the bank. - (iii) It may be noted that intangible assets recognised and carried in the balance sheet of a bank in compliance with AS 26 shall attract provisions of Section 15(1) of the BR Act 1949, in terms of which a bank is prohibited from declaring any dividend until any expenditure not represented by tangible assets is carried in the balance sheet.

-(d) A bank desirous of paying dividend while carrying any intangible assets in its books must seek exemption from Section 15(1) of the BR Act from the Central Government.
+(iv) A bank desirous of paying dividend while carrying any intangible assets in its books must seek exemption from Section 15(1) of the BR Act, 1949 from the Central Government.

-(xi) Accounting Standard 27 - Financial Reporting of Interests in Joint Ventures
+(10) Accounting Standard 27 - Financial Reporting of Interests in Joint Ventures

-(a) This Standard is applied in accounting for interests in joint ventures and the reporting of joint venture assets, liabilities, income, and expenses in the financial statements of ventures and investors, regardless of the structures or forms under which the joint venture activities take place.
+(i) This Standard is applied in accounting for interests in joint ventures and the reporting of joint venture assets, liabilities, income, and expenses in the financial statements of ventures and investors, regardless of the structures or forms under which the joint venture activities take place.

-(b) This Standard identifies three broad types of joint ventures, namely, jointly controlled operations, jointly controlled assets, and jointly controlled entities.
+(ii) This Standard identifies three broad types of joint ventures, namely, jointly controlled operations, jointly controlled assets, and jointly controlled entities.

-(c) In case of jointly controlled entities, where a bank is required to present CFS, the investment in joint ventures shall be accounted for as per provisions of this Standard.
+(iii) In case of jointly controlled entities, where a bank is required to present CFS, the investment in joint ventures shall be accounted for as per provisions of this Standard.
 In respect of joint ventures in the form of jointly controlled operations and jointly controlled assets, this Accounting Standard is applicable for both solo financial statements as well as CFS.

-(d) It is clarified that though paragraph 26 of the Accounting Standard prescribes that for the purpose of solo financial statements, investment in jointly controlled entities is to be accounted as per AS 13, such investment is to be reflected in the solo financial statements of the bank as per guidelines prescribed by RBI since AS 13 does not apply to banks.
+(iv) It is clarified that though paragraph 26 of the Accounting Standard prescribes that for the purpose of solo financial statements, investment in jointly controlled entities is to be accounted as per AS 13, such investment is to be reflected in the solo financial statements of the bank as per guidelines prescribed by RBI since AS 13 does not apply to banks.

-(e) RRBs sponsored by a bank shall be treated as associates and AS 27 shall not apply for investment in RRBs.
-The investment in RRBs shall however, be accounted in the CFS as per the provisions of AS 23.
+(v) RRBs sponsored by banks shall be treated as associates and AS 27 shall not apply for investment in RRBs.
+The investment in RRBs shall however, be accounted in the consolidated financial statements as per the provisions of Accounting Standard 23.

-(xii) Accounting Standard 28 - Impairment of assets
+(11) Accounting Standard 28 - Impairment of assets

-(a) This Standard prescribes the procedures that an enterprise applies to ensure that its assets are carried at no more than their recoverable amount.
+(i) This standard prescribes the procedures that an enterprise applies to ensure that its assets are carried at no more than their recoverable amount.

-(b) It is clarified that the Standard shall not apply to inventories, investments, and other financial assets such as loans and advances and shall generally be applicable to a bank in so far as it relates to fixed assets.
+(ii) It is clarified that the standard shall not apply to inventories, investments, and other financial assets such as loans and advances and shall generally be applicable to a bank in so far as it relates to fixed assets.

-(c) The Standard shall generally apply to financial lease assets, and non-banking assets acquired in settlement of claims only when the indications of impairment of the entity are evident.
+- (iii) The Standard shall generally apply to financial lease assets and non-banking assets acquired in settlement of claims only when the indications of impairment of the entity are evident.

-Chapter-III Disclosure in Financial Statements - Notes to Accounts
+Chapter-III Disclosure in financial statements - Notes to Accounts